fschuttegithub/KanbanDragAndDropModule/README.md

 - The lane identifier must always be unique and non-empty.
 Use an AutoNumber or UUID string to guarantee this.
 - Empty lanes are displayed as long as they are included in the lanes data source.
 - Cards are only shown if they are included in the card data source.
 Filtering the card data source will hide other cards, even if they belong to visible lanes.
 - This widget is not react only.
-In project settings, runtime, make sure "Use react client" is set to No.
+In project settings -> runtime -> make sure "Use react client" is set to No.